 The Company may incur additional indebtedness subject to certain limitations.
 If the Company is unable to generate sufficient cash flow or is otherwise unable to obtain funds necessary to meet required payments of principal, premium, if any, and interest on the Company's indebtedness, or if the Company otherwise fails to comply with the various covenants in the instruments governing its indebtedness, the Company could be in default under the terms of the agreements governing this indebtedness.
 In this event, the holders of such indebtedness could elect to declare all the funds borrowed thereunder to be due and payable, together with accrued and unpaid interest; the lenders could elect to terminate their commitments, cease making further loans and institute foreclosure proceedings against the Company's assets; and the Company could be forced into bankruptcy or liquidation.
-If the Company's operating performance declines, it may need to obtain waivers from the required lenders, it may not be able to obtain it.
-If this occurs, the Company would be in default under its indebtedness, the lenders could exercise their rights, as described above, and the Company could be forced into bankruptcy or liquidation.
+If the Company's operating performance declines, it may need to obtain waivers from the required lenders to avoid being in default.
+If the Company breaches these covenants and seeks a waiver from the required lenders, it may not be able to obtain it.

+this occurs, the Company would be in default under its indebtedness, the lenders could exercise their rights, as described above, and the Company could be forced into bankruptcy or liquidation.